Untitled

 Missing & Late Work Policy

-• You are responsible for checking Canvas and getting any notes, materials and assignments for the class you missed.
+• You are responsible for staying current with course information on Canvas and getting any notes, materials and assignments for any class meeting you missed.
 Please reach out and ask questions if anything is unclear.

 Accessibility Services for Students with Disabilities: